MadScienceZone/gma-mapper/README.md

 Also uses a modified version of [Silk Icons](http://www.famfamfam.com/lab/icons/silk/).

+## Audio Cues

+On Deck prompts derived from `ding` sound clip by DRAGON-STUDIO.
+Your Turn prompt from `ding` sound clip by freesound`_`community.
+Both original clips obtained from, and used under the licensing terms of, Pixabay.com.

 ## Game System Neutral
 The GMA software and the gma-mapper client in this repository are intended to be game-system-neutral.
 They are not written specifically for, nor intended specifically for use with, the oldest fantasy role-playing game,